digitalworlds/ACM_JOCCH_2026/README.md

 ## JSON Format

-Each JSON file contains motion data for multiple sequences:
+Each JSON file contains the motion data from a dance move sequence:

 ``` json
 {